-Although all the reviewed NIHR Health Technology Assessment clinical trial protocols identified the PRO instrument to be used in the trial, few justified their use in relation to the study hypotheses, PRO instrument measurement properties, or expected participant burden (41.3%, 37.3% and 14.7% respectively).3 Patient partners involved in the design of the study can assist with the selection of PRO instruments and provide feedback on the likely acceptability of the questions, and participant burden (e.g., time taken for completion, cognitive burden, emotional burden, repetition across questionnaires).65 The number of PRO instruments/questions to be assessed in a trial requires careful justification.
-Minimising participant burden has been identified as a strategy to reduce risk of missing PRO data, improve recruitment and retention.29
+Although all the reviewed NIHR Health Technology Assessment clinical trial protocols identified the PRO instrument to be used in the trial, few justified their use in relation to the study hypotheses, PRO instrument measurement properties or expected participant burden $(41.3\%, 37.3\% \text{ and } 14.7\%, \text{ respectively}).^3$

+Patient partners involved in the design of the study can assist with the selection of PRO instruments and provide feedback on the likely acceptability of the questions, and participant burden (eg, time taken for completion, cognitive burden, emotional burden, repetition across questionnaires).65 The number of PRO instruments/ questions to be assessed in a trial requires careful justification.
+Minimising participant burden has been identified as a strategy to reduce risk of missing PRO data, improve recruitment and retention.30

+SPIRIT-18a(ii)-PRO Extension

-SPIRIT-18a(ii)-PRO Extension: Include a data collection plan outlining the permitted mode(s) of administration (e.g., paper, telephone, electronic, other) and setting (e.g., clinic, home, other).
+Includes a data collection plan outlining the permitted mode(s) of administration (eg, paper, telephone, electronic, other) and setting (eg, clinic, home, other).

-Trial name: Early surgery versus optimal current step-up practice for chronic pancreatitis: a multi-centre randomised control trial (ESCAPE)
+Trial name: early surgery versus optimal current step-up practice for chronic pancreatitis: a multicentre randomised controlled trial

-"The Izbicki pain score will be assessed every two weeks during a follow-up period of 18 months.
+'The Izbicki pain score will be assessed every 2weeks during a follow-up period of 18 months.
 For this end, the Izbicki pain score will be assessed via a web questionnaire.
 Patients who do not have an email will be given a folder with Izbiki pain score forms and return envelops.
-Patients will be contacted by telephone every two weeks and reminded to fill in the questionnaire and send it to the trial coordinators.
-The Izbicki pain score is a one page questionnaire, easily completed in less than 3 minutes.
-The folder with the Izbicki score forms will be re-filled at every outpatient clinic visit (scheduled every 6 months)."66
+Patients will be contacted by telephone every 2weeks and reminded to fill in the questionnaire and send it to the trial coordinators.
+The Izbicki pain score is a one page questionnaire, easily completed in <3min.
+The folder with the Izbicki score forms will be re-filled at every outpatient clinic visit (scheduled every 6 months).66

-Trial name: a randomised multi-stage phase II/III study of Sunitinib comparing temporary cessation with allowing continuation, at the time of maximal radiological response, in the first-line treatment of locally advanced/metastatic Renal Cancer (STAR)
+Trial name: a randomised multistage phase II/III study of sunitinib comparing temporary cessation with allowing continuation, at the time of maximal radiological response, in the first-line treatment of locally advanced/ metastatic renal cancer (STAR)

-Quality of life questionnaires during the first 6 months will be administered in clinic in order to support participant use before postal questionnaires are instituted after 6 months for the EQ-5DTM/EQ-VAS[TM] (FACT-G and FSKI will continued to be collected at clinic visits).
-Clinic staff should remind participants of the importance of the quality of life assessments at each clinic visit.
+Ouality of life questionnaires during the first 6 months will be administered in clinic in order to support participant use before postal questionnaires are instituted after 6 months for the EQ-5DTM/EQ-VAS (Functional Assessment of Cancer Therapy - General (FACT-G) and Functional Assessment of Cancer Therapy-Kidney Symptom ŝ Index (FSKI) will continued to be collected at clinic visits).
+Clinic staff should remind participants of the importance 8 of the quality of life assessments at each clinic visit.

 Due to the importance of HRQL data in this trial, measures will be taken to ensure maximum compliance of questionnaire completion.
-For the two-weekly questionnaires which participants complete at home from the 24-week time-point, where the participant consents to this, reminders for completion are sent by email or text message to the participant by the research team at CTRU: this is an optional part of the STAR Informed Consent Form.
-Where a HRQL questionnaire would be completed at a hospital clinic visit, but the local research team forget to give this to the participant, of the participant no longer attends clinic visits at hospital during their follow-up period, a questionnaire for the local research team will send this out by post to the participant's home after checking the participant's status and establishing it is appropriate to do so.^{67 68}
+For the 2weekly questionnaires which participants complete at home from the 24-week timepoint, where the participant consents to this, reminders for completion are sent by email or text message to the participant by the research team at the Clinical Trials Research Unit (CTRU): this is an optional part of the STAR Informed Consent Form.
+Where a HRQL questionnaire would be completed at a hospital clinic visit, but the local research team forget to give this to the participant, of the participant no longer attends ç clinic visits at hospital during their follow-up period, a đ questionnaire for the local research team will send this out by post to the participant's home after checking the participant's status and establishing it is appropriate to data mining, do so.67